-- The District-wide School Safety and Emergency Management Plan will be directly linked to individual Building-level Emergency Response Plans for each school.
+- 1. The District-wide School Safety and Emergency Management Plan will be directly linked to individual Building-level Emergency Response Plans for each school.
 Protocols developed in the District-wide School Safety and Emergency Management Plan will guide the development and implementation of Building-level Emergency Response Plans. - 2.
 All District building plans have been standardized to the extent possible so that leadership decisions are consistent and leaders may be interchangeable as necessary.
 The training and expectations set at the district level are applicable to all building team members. - 3.
-In the event of an emergency or violent incident, the initial response at an individual school will be by the Building Emergency Response Team. - 4.
-Once the Chief Operating Officer and/or their designee are notified, the District Emergency Response Team may be mobilized to respond, and when appropriate, local emergency officials will be notified.
+In the event of an emergency or violent incident, the initial response at an individual school should be contacting the first Responders (Police, Fire & EMS) and then contacting the Building Emergency Response Team. - 4.
+After the first responders are advised, the Superintendent and/or their designee are notified, and the District Emergency Response Team may be mobilized to respond.
 All will follow the emergency management protocols and practices outlined in the National Incident Management System (NIMS) and will practice Incident Command System (ICS) techniques to better manage these events.